mpr89/AllYouNeedIsWheel/README.md

 - **Portfolio Data**: GET `/api/portfolio/`
 - **Option Chains**: GET `/api/options/<ticker>`
 - **Recommendations**: GET `/api/recommendations/`
+- **Orders**:
+  - GET `/api/options/orders`: Get orders with optional filters
+  - POST `/api/options/order`: Create a new order
+  - DELETE `/api/options/order/<order_id>`: Cancel an order
+  - PUT `/api/options/order/<order_id>`: Update an order status
+  - POST `/api/options/execute/<order_id>`: Execute an order through TWS

 ### Web Interface

 The web interface consists of four main pages:

 1. **Dashboard**: Overview of your portfolio and key metrics
+   - Includes a table of pending orders that can be executed or cancelled
 2. **Portfolio**: Detailed view of all positions
 3. **Options**: Option chain analysis for selected tickers
 4. **Recommendations**: Trade recommendations based on your strategy

+## Order Management

+The application now supports a complete order workflow:

+1. **Creating Orders**: Orders are created from recommendations or manually
+2. **Viewing Orders**: All orders are visible in the dashboard with their status
+3. **Cancelling Orders**: Pending orders can be cancelled from the dashboard
+4. **Executing Orders**: Pending orders can be executed directly through TWS
+5. **Order Status**: Orders have different statuses (pending, processing, completed, cancelled)

 ## Development